atarancon/PowerBallNumberRecognizer/README.md

 ## Purpose:
  To be able to identify and recognize the 5 numbers in a single row of a PowerBall ticket.

+## Method:
+ Use various filters to islote spicific feature for extraction and  then recognition with Tessarac

 ## Usage:
 * python LotoNumberRecognizer.py -i  photo.jpg